svrashank/Mumbai_Weather_Analysis-Time-series-/README.md

  * From above created 2 Dataframe :\
         1. Mean monthly temperature\
         2. Mean yearly temperature
- * With the help of monthly dataframe grouped data according to 3 major seasons
+ * With the help of monthly dataframe, grouped data according to 3 major seasons

+### Exploratory Data Analysis
+* The Dataset contained only two variables :1- Temperature, 2- Precipitation
+* This Project focuses soley on temperature,also,40% of Precipitation data was missing
+*